-- The single most comprehensive and authoritative online source of early American newspapers
+- The single most comprehensive online source of early American newspapers

 - Chronicles the evolution of American history, culture and daily life from 1690 to 1922

-- Nearly 1,600 historical newspapers from all 50 states provide an unparalleled record of the people, issues and events that shaped America
+- An unparalleled record of the people, issues and events that shaped America

 Series 8 includes new titles of singular importance, including the Baton Rouge Advocate and its predecessors, vital forces in Louisiana's capital city for more than 140 years; Charleston's News and Courier, one of the oldest daily newspapers in the South; prominent predecessors of today's Riverside Press-Enterprise, which chronicle California's explosive growth; and the Winston-Salem Journal, which became North Carolina's first illustrated newspaper.
 Also here are the Camden Democrat, one of New Jersey's most outspoken papers during this period; Cape Ann Advertiser, from one of New England's oldest ship-building and fishing centers; Washington, D.C.'s Daily Union, an unparalleled example of political influence in the press; and Frank Leslie's Illustrated Newspaper, the most popular illustrated publication of its era.